aphid-ev/aphid-ev.github.io/_posts/2024-05-19-nissan_leaf_inverter.md

 ---
-title: Nissan Leaf inverter CAN protocol
+title: Nissan Leaf Traction Inverter
 categories: [Software]
 tags: [canbus, leaf, inverter]
 author: lhelge
 ---

-# Nissan Leaf inverter interface
 The traction inverter is the middle unit on the Nissan Leaf drive stack.
 It takes high voltage DC from the PDM and creates the 3-phase drive current in the motor

-The idea behind this post is to collect as much information as possible on this component both on the electrical and software interfaces.
+The idea behind this post is to collect as much information as possible on this component on the mechanical, electrical and software interfaces.

 ## Electrical interface
 The inverter is driven by 12 V and consumed around *TBD* A during full operation.